Juan-Lucio/challenge-6/README.md

 This repository contains the source code for **Sprint 1 and 2** of the collectible item sales project, developed with Java and the Spark framework.

-Sprint 1 built the core RESTful API. **Sprint 2 adds the functional, user-facing website** using Mustache templates, exception handling, and web forms.
+Sprint 1 built the core RESTful API. **Sprint 2 adds the functional, user-facing website**, featuring an elegant design with images, Mustache templates, exception handling, and a form system for making offers.

 ## 🛠️ Tech Stack